HungNguyenDev1511/Capstone-Project-Data-Engineer/README.md

 **Note:** Don't forget to install dependencies from `requirements.txt` first (and we use `python 3.9`).

 ## Create data schema
-After putting your files to `MinIO``, please execute `trino` container by the following command:
+After putting your files to MINIO, please execute trino container by the following command:
 ```shell
 docker exec -ti datalake-trino bash
 ```